 U-15, U-17, and U-20 will have two referees per match.

 All finals will have two referees.

-Beach handball is played according to non-elite rules.
+Beach handball is played according to international elite rules.
 The winner will advance to the next match, and the loser is out of the tournament.

 – U-17 and U-20: Match duration is 15 minutes without half-time except in semifinals and finals.
 In case of draw, there will be golden goal until a winner is found (not shoot out) except in the semifinals and finals.
 In the semifinals and finals, the match duration is 2*10 minutes of duration with shoot out in case of draw.

 – U-11, U-13, and U-15: U-11 and U-13 play in the same tournament.
 Match duration is 10 minutes without half-time in all matches including semifinals and finals.
 In case of draw, there will be golden goal until a winner is found (not shoot out), also in semifinals and finals.

 – In general: In case of same shirt color, the last mentioned team (team 2) must change shirts or wear vests.

 – Team lists: Teams in the Generation Handball tournament can play with two teams in the beach handball tournament.
 Each beach handball team must make a team list, which will be fixed during the entire tournament (= cannot be changed).
 The teams must wear shirts with numbers.
 The team lists must be filled out and delivered to the beach handball office at the festival site prior to the first match.